 Discount Coupons.
 A discount coupon entitles a purchaser to purchase a property from the property developer at a particular development at a discount from the advertised price.
 Discount coupons can be purchased by prospective property purchasers online at leju.com and house.sina.com.cn, and their respective local websites as well as offline in showrooms for new property developments.
 We enter into arrangements with developers whereby we offer O2O services, including the sale of discount coupons, to promote and facilitate property sales.
 Each such arrangement is specific to a particular development.
-The arrangement may terminate at a pre-agreed date or continue until all properties at the development have been sold, as agreed in advance by the development to which the coupon relates have been sold.
+The arrangement may terminate at a pre-agreed date or continue until all properties at the development have been sold, as agreed in advance by the developer and us.
+Coupons may expire on a stated expiry date, typically at the end of a promotional period, or when all properties at the development to which the coupon relates have been sold.
 When a prospective property purchaser purchases a discount coupon as part of our O2O services, the purchaser remits the payment for the coupon to an account maintained by the purchaser with an independent payment platform provider or to Leju's Alipay or Weixin pay accounts directly.
-Upon confirmation from a purchaser that a discount coupon is not redeemed to purchase property, the payment for the discount coupon is transferred to us.
+Upon confirmation from a purchaser that a discount coupon is redeemed to purchase property, the payment for the discount coupon is transferred to us.
 However, if for any reason the coupon is not redeemed, the payment is refunded to the purchaser and we do not earn revenue from the transaction.